Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Numerical simulations

-In the case of large values of the wandering radius $R$, we expect the behavior to correspond to the mean-field approximation provided by the SIR equations for perfect mixing.
-We have checked that conjecture numerically, and the results are shown in Fig. \ref{fig:sir} (top panel).
-The correspondence between our parameters and the parameters of the SIR model is immediate.
-However, for low values of the mobility parameter $\varepsilon$, we see in bottom panel of Fig. \ref{fig:sir} that the average curve significantly deviates from the solutions of the SIR equations because the assumptions of perfect mixing do not hold.
+For large values of the wandering radius $r$ we expect the epidemic burst to follow the mean-field approximation provided by the SIR equations for perfect mixing, Eq. \eqref{eq:meanfield2}.
+We have checked that conjecture numerically in Fig. \ref{fig:sir} (top), where we show the probability distribution for the fractions $\SS$, $\II$ and $\RR$ as a function of time, along with their expected values for the theoretical prediction.
+However, the results for smaller values of $r$ are very different, as we can see in Fig. \ref{fig:sir} (bottom).
+Indeed, in this case the average values of $\SS$, $\II$ and $\RR$ differ notably from the theoretical predictions, because the mixing assumption is inadequate in this regime.

+Thus, we are led to identify two different regimes.
+For large values of $r$ we have nearly perfect mixing and for low $r$ values the system is naturally divided into isolated clusters.
+Both are separated by a {\em percolation transition}, which we characterize in the next section.

-\section{Percolation phase transition}
+\subsection{Percolation phase transition}

-The theory of bond percolation has been one of the foremost paradigms of statistical mechanics for more than fourty years \cite{Hammersley_65,Howard_04,Auffinger_17,Cordoba_18}, with applications to magnetism \cite{Abraham_95}, wireless communications \cite{Beyme_14}, ecological competition \cite{Kordzhakia_05} or sequence alignment in molecular biology \cite{Bundschuh_00}.
+The theory of bond percolation has been one of the foremost paradigms of statistical mechanics for more than 40 years \cite{Hammersley_65,Howard_04,Auffinger_17,Cordoba_18}, with applications to magnetism \cite{Abraham_95}, wireless communications \cite{Beyme_14}, ecological competition \cite{Kordzhakia_05} or sequence alignment in molecular biology \cite{Bundschuh_00}.
 Recently, a very relevant connection was described between the geodesics in strongly disordered networks and bond percolation \cite{Villarrubia.20}.
-Application of percolation theory to epidemics has been carried out by previous authors, such as \cite{Sander_2003, Miller_2009} or more recently \cite{Oliveira_2020, Croccolo_2020}.
+Application of percolation theory to epidemics has been carried out by previous authors, such as those of Refs. \cite{Sander_2003, Miller_2009}, or more recently, Refs. \cite{Oliveira_2020, Croccolo_2020}.

 Bond percolation on a fixed lattice is characterized by a single parameter, $p$, the probability that a given bond will be present.
 Above a certain threshold value, $p>p_c$, the probability that the system will contain an infinite connected cluster reaches one, with $p_c=1/2$ for the square lattice.
 Our system presents a strong similarity with bond percolation, but with another observable playing the role of the bond probability $p$.
 Let us consider $N$ agents on an $L\times L$ lattice.
 The average distance between homes, $\bar r$, can be estimated as